Temporary Layoff in Ontario: What You Need To Knowachkarlaw-admin

 However, it is important to know that an employer does not have an unequivocal right to layoff its employees.
 There must be an agreement by the employee, such as through a term in his/her employment contract, that gives the employer the power to layoff that employee.
 Where there is no such agreement, the employer unilaterally imposing a temporary layoff could amount to a constructive dismissal.

-How Do You Return to Work From a Temporary Layoff?
+How Do You Return to Work From an Employee Layoff?

 Although some provinces have specific requirements on how an employer is to recall an employee to work, there are no legislated requirements in Ontario.
 Therefore, employers in Ontario do not have to provide a specific amount of notice before recalling employees to work.
 It is good practice to ensure that employees are provided with sufficient information to feel safe and comfortable returning to work.